kabutor/RecoverOfflineCertificate/README.md

 If you have windows box you can't start, maybe the drive is broken, but you have in there some certificates you want to recover you can do it following this guide.
 I will use a mix of Linux and Windows tools, you need to be skilled with computers, this is not a simple process, as the certificate (PFX) that windows uses has a public certificate part and a private one encripted with DPAPI.

 ***Prerequisites***
-- This assume you are retrieving the files from a Windows 10, if you use a differente Windows versions some paths, file locations, may differ.
+- This assume you are retrieving the files from a Windows 10/11, if you use a different Windows version some paths, file locations, may differ.
-- You need to be able to read the file structure of the broken/old Windows drive.
+- You need to be able to read the file structure of the broken/old Windows drive, connect the drive to another computer, or boot from a pendrive.
-- I will use some tools on linux, and other from windows, I guess you can do it all from windows, but I'm more comfortable doing it this way.
 - You need to know the password of the windows account the cert was installed.
-(Not the HELLO Pin, the password)
+(Not the HELLO Pin, the login password)

 # Recover the cert (New way 20220501) (This is what you should use)

-The new way is very easy, and much better, just install dpapick3 and execute *pkcs12_dpapi_export.py*, specify the user (-u) profile folder (C:\\users\\user_name) and the user password (-p) the rest is done automatically, you should have all the stored PKCS12/PFX files of that user with the password 12345.
+The new way is very easy, and much better, just install dpapick3 and execute *pkcs12_dpapi_export.py*, specify the user (-u) profile folder (C:\\users\\user_name) and the user password (-p) (if you didn't have a login password try with a blank one -password "")  the rest is done automatically, it will create a file for eacho the stored PKCS12/PFX files of that user with the password 12345.

-i.e. *pkcs12_dpapi_export.py -u /media/root/unit/Users/kabutor --password MySecretPassword*
+i.e. ***pkcs12_dpapi_export.py -u /media/root/unit/Users/kabutor --password MySecretPassword***

 I find out that you need to have at least dpapick3 version 0.3.3 (I found the hard way that with dpapick version 0.3.2 is not working)